Terraced Luxury Apartment, Heart of Medieval Rome

 Nov 1 - Dec 19

-The price includes linens, 1 set of towels/person, utilities, final cleaning, personal welcome during standard hours (3-9pm) and free WiFi.
+The price includes transaction fees, linens, 1 set of towels/person, utilities, final cleaning, personal welcome during standard hours (3-9pm) and free WiFi.

 City Hospitality Tax payable cash on arrival.
 For current information see www.italyperfect.com/tax.

 Check in is between 3 and 9pm.
 To guarantee check in before 3pm or to check out after 10am, we recommend you reserve the night before or the night after your stay, if available.
 Early check in from 9am.
 Late check out until 5pm.
 We cannot guarantee you will be able to check in early or check out late if you do not reserve these extra nights.

 It is not possible to park bicycles, scooters or any other means of transportation in the courtyard of the palazzo.

 Property-specific cancellation terms are full refund, less €250 Euros when cancelled 31+ days before reserved arrival date.

 Jump to Property

 - The apartment is large and well-laid out